 John Quincy Adams

-Presidential Election of 1824.
+in the Presidential Election.
 The election is turned over to the

 House of Representatives.
 The House gives the Presidency to

 votes.
 This is the first time an election is decided by the